nuclearace/SwiftDiscord/README.md

     - Create your Swift Package Manager project
     - Add `.package(url: "https://github.com/nuclearace/SwiftDiscord", .upToNextMajor(from: "6.0.0"))` to your dependencies in Package.swift
     - Add `import SwiftDiscord` to files you wish to use the module in.
-    - Run `swift build -Xlinker -L/usr/local/lib -Xlinker -lopus -Xcc -I/usr/local/include`.
-The Xlinker options are needed to tell the package manager where to find the libsodium and opus libraries that were installed through Homebrew.
-The Xcc option tells clang where to find the headers for opus.
+    - Run `swift build`

 Xcode:

 If you wish to use Xcode with your Swift Package Manager project, you can do `swift package generate-xcodeproj`.
-However after doing that, you'll have to make a change to SwiftDiscord's build settings.
-Just like when compiling from the command line, we have to tell Xcode where to find libsodium and libopus.
-This can be done by adding `/usr/local/lib` to the library search paths and `/usr/local/include` to the header search paths.
-This should be done for the SwiftDiscord and DiscordOpus targets.
-The DiscordOpus target also needs the `-lopus` option in "Other Linker Flags".
+In Xcode 11 and higher, you can also add SwiftDiscord as a dependency under the `Link Binary With Libraries` section of the `Build Phases` tab of an existing Xcode project.

 ![](https://i.imgur.com/JR97eTO.png)